stepstone-tech/android-material-stepper/README.md

         return builder.create();
     }
 ```

+It is also possible to hide Back/Next/Complete buttons on each step if needed.
+To do so you need to call `setBackButtonVisible(false)` and/or `setEndButtonVisible(false)` on
+`StepViewModel.Builder` in your adapter.

 ### Custom styling
 Basic styling can be done by choosing the active and inactive step colors.